Hendy/memory-cache-helper/README.md

     @using MemoryCacheHelper

-	// set some typed value with (optional) timeout MemoryCache.Instance.Set("key", "value", 60);
+	// set some typed value with (optional) timeout in seconds MemoryCache.Instance.Set("key", "value", 60);

 	// get some typed value